 On entry into the school pupils become members of a mixed aged house based tutor group.
-The tutor groups together with our strong primary school links and planned transition programme help ensure the move into secondary education is successful.
+The tutor groups together with our strong primary school links and transition programme help ensure the move into secondary education is successful.
 The Form Tutor is central to the pastoral care and academic progress of our pupils, they work with a ‘Head of House’ who has responsibility for the overall welfare, progress and development of students.
-Tutors meet forms each morning and afternoon, for registration.
+Tutors meet forms each morning for registration.

 There is a 50 period, 10-day timetable for students of all ages.
 Assemblies are held at least once a week and are supplemented by ‘Thought for the Day’ in tutorial groups.
 There are many special events throughout the school year including curriculum trips, focused Flexible Learning Days and fund-raising events.
 We have an active School Council, where representative students and teachers discuss a wide range of school matters.
 Parent consultation evenings are run regularly.

 In Years 7 and 8 all students follow the same basic curriculum.
 Year 7 are taught in groups to start with.
 Setting is introduced in a number of subjects at appropriate points in the first three years.
 Extra support is available for those with special educational needs.
 Our SENCO heads a dedicated team of teaching and support staff.

 Year 9 is a transition year where students are able to sample new subjects within a broad curriculum.
 They continue to study a core curriculum that includes a modern foreign language; humanities subjects; expressive arts as well as the core subjects of English, Mathematics, Science, Philosophy and PE.